TotallyInformation/node-red-contrib-uibuilder/docs/browser-refresh.md

 ---
 title: Auto-refresh the browser when developing
-description: >
+description: |
   Describes how to make your page refresh automatically when developing front-end code.
 created: 2022-02-15 20:56:20
 lastUpdated: 2023-09-30 13:03:51
+updated: 2023-12-30 17:01:41
 ---

 ## Reload message